nikita-kit/nikita-css/README.md

 ```

+#### Extends vs. Mixins

+Sass/SCSS provide two practical ways to reuse code snippets in your CSS: Mixins and Extends.
+Both have their pros and cons and it needs careful consideration what to choose for each use case.
+The biggest caveat of extends for example is that they can't be used inside media queries but mixins can.
+Therefore extends should be used only for self contained rulesets and not snippets.

 #### Placeholder extends vs. class extends

 You have two options to extend code blocks that are reused several times: standard classes and placeholders.
 The advantage of placeholder extends over classes: they won't be added to the CSS output and remain silent.
 Very usefull for helper classes e.g. like the `clearfix` which was put directly on the markup in the past.